Professional adolescent & adult ADHD assessment clinic. If you are looking for a clinic with a difference you have come to the right place.

 About The ADHD Nurse

-Founder, Vicki George a Clinical Nurse Specialist with over 10 years’ experience in healthcare and as a mental health nurse in the NHS.
-Vicki has spent the last 2 years specialising in ADHD diagnosis and is qualified to diagnose and prescribe medication to treat ADHD.
+Founder, Vicki George a Clinical Nurse Specialist with over 10 years’ experience as a qualified mental health nurse in the NHS.
+Vicki has spent the last 6 years specialising in ADHD diagnosis and is qualified to diagnose and prescribe medication to treat ADHD.

-The ADHD Nurse has a mission to change the stereotype of ADHD and to raise awareness about many of the truths of ADHD, debunking common misconceptions people may have.
+The ADHD Nurse has a mission to change the stereotype of ADHD and to raise awareness about many of the unspoken challenges of living with ADHD.